Obesity in the United States: Solutions

 According to authors from the state of childhood obesity, their focus was on a few programs and policies regarding children.
 The Child and Adult Food Care Program (CACFP) provides federal funding to many states to reimburse providers for the cost of providing healthy meals to children and adults in their care.
 Around 4.3 million children and 130,000 adults partake in this program each year.
 Providers are required to meet the minimum nutrition standards to receive reimbursement.
 Some of their nutrition requirements are more whole grains, a wider variety of fruits and vegetables, free added sugars, and less saturated fat.
 The goal is to increase children's intake of these healthy foods, reduce their consumption of grain-based desserts, and improve their overall health.
 Research has been done on this program and it has been found that participation in CACFP moderately increases the consumption of milk and vegetables among children, and it helps regulate their weight.

 Another early childhood education program that helps prepare children for school by providing education, health, and social services is Head Start.
 This program reaches over one million children who have family economic trouble each year.
 Early Head Start serves children aged three and under and pregnant women.
 Head Start and Early Head Start programs participate in either CATFP or the federal school meals programs.
 Research shows that children who participate in Head Start are more likely to eat better than children who don't participate in this program.

+Solutions to worldwide obesity problems require unique approaches that include lifestyle changes, health policies, advancements of healthcare, involvement of parents and concerned citizens and education to prevent this problem from escalating.
+Several school districts have banned sodas, junk foods and candy from vending machines and cafeterias.
+Programs have been formed to help improve this health crisis such as, Lets Move, Eat Smart, Move More, Weigh Less, and Weight Watchers are just a few that have helped people lose weight.
+Some towns have initiatives that are safe routes for children to walk or ride their bikes.
+This program is called "Safe Routes to School".
+Educational programs such as Head Start have been created to offer federal funded school meals to children.
+This was one way of teaching children about healthy choices and good nutrition.
+Also, to help reduce obesity, the federal and local governments in the United States have asked food and beverage industries to label all foods and drinks.
+These labels help consumers be more conscious about the foods and drinks they are buying.

+Make America Healthy Again is a campaign led by Robert F. Kennedy Jr. during The Second Trump administration.
+MAHA became a commitment to Donald Trump's 2024 Presidential campaign after Robert F. Kennedy Jr. suspended his campaign.